lucasdcrk/guide.noodle.cards/src/guide/cards.md

 - Common

 Each rarity defines the supply of the concerned character.
 It does mean there are more Epic Sasha cards than Naruto ones.
-The supplies are defined in the Smart Contract and it can’t be changed, this is why the Noodle Cards are really rare : if the game gets notoriety, the supply of Naruto will be the same as in the early days.
+The supplies are defined in the Smart Contract and it can’t be changed, this is why the Noodle Cards are really rare: if the game gets notoriety, the supply of Naruto will be the same as in the early days.
 The supplies are defined this way:
 - Legendary : 5 cards/character
 - Mythic : 20 cards/character